The Transformation Goes On

 Mattresses in the TEMPUR-LuxeAdapt Series are covered by TEMPUR-Pedic’s standard 10-year Warranty.
 Returns may be made during the 90-Night Trial.
 This is much less than Selectabed’s 30-year Warranty and 120-Day Sleep Guarantee on their Tri-Pedic Series.

-At the time of this writing, since this series is so new, there are no customer reviews.
-In a few months there should be enough to determine average customer ratings for TEMPUR-LuxeAdapt mattresses.
+At the time of this writing, since this series is so new, there are no customer reviews except on Metro Mattress.
+In a few months, there should be enough ratings to more fairly determine average customer ratings for TEMPUR-LuxeAdapt mattresses.